PatelAman09/semantic-analysis/Semantic_Analysis/Documentation/Project.md

 ## **Project Overview**

 The Semantic Analysis Project is a pipeline designed to process documents, extract meaningful data, and perform semantic analysis.
-The project involves cleaning and filtering text, generating embeddings, calculating cosine similarity, and visualizing the results through charts and heatmaps.
+The project involves cleaning and filtering text, generating embeddings, calculating cosine similarity, and visualizing the results through scatter plot.

 ---